-(a) Anywhere CB station operation is permitted under §95.405(a); and cibo Observatory shall notify the Interference Office, Arecibo Observatory, HC3 Box 53995, Arecibo, Puerto Rico 00612, in writing or electronically, of the location of the unit.
+(c) Anyone intending to operate an LPRS transmitter on the islands of Puerto Rico, Desecheo, Mona, Vieques, and Culebra in a manner that could pose an interference threat to the Arecibo Observatory shall notify the Interference Office, Arecibo Observatory, HC3 Box 53995, Arecibo, Puerto Rico 00612, in writing or electronically, of the location of the unit.
 Operators may wish to consult interference guidelines, which will be provided by Cornell University.
 Operators who choose to transmit information electronically should e-mail to: prcz@naic.edu.